JonathanBerlemont/Labs/README.md

 On this side, which was the most interesting, you could administrate everything depending on whether you were a writer or an admin.

 Writers could view everything besides the mails and newsletter subscribers.
 They could only write new articles.
 Admins could handle their staff's roles, see the mails sent to them through the website using an interface close to a real mail inbox and modify contact informations.
+They also could moderate the comments posted under the articles.